Dak Prescott Player Prop Bets for NFL Week 14 | Dallas vs. Washington 12/12/2021

 Matchup vs. Washington

-- In eight matchups against the Football Team, Prescott averaged 233.2 passing yards per game, 54.3 yards below his over/under in Sunday's game.
+- In eight matchups against the Football Team, Prescott averaged 233.2 passing yards per game, 54.3 yards fewer than his over/under for Sunday.

-- Prescott threw one touchdown pass six times and multiple TDs four times against the Football Team.
+- Prescott threw a touchdown pass six times and multiple TDS four times over four of those contests against the Football Team.

-- The Football Team have the NFL's 28th-ranked pass defense this season, allowing 274.7 yards per game through the air.
+- The Football Team have the NFL's 28th-ranked pass defense this season, surrendering 274.7 yards per game through the air.

-- The Football Team have given up 26 passing TDs this season (2.2 per game), ranking them 31st among NFL defenses.
+- The Football Team have given up 26 passing TDs this year (2.2 per game), ranking them 31st among NFL defenses.

 Recent Performances

-- Last week against the Saints, Prescott went 26-for-40 (65.0 percent) for 238 yards, while throwing one touchdown and one interception.
+- Prescott put together a 238-yard performance against the Saints last week, completing 65.0% of his passes and throwing for one touchdown with one interception.

-- Prescott has put up 829 passing yards (276.3 per game) and has a 66.2% completion percentage this year (86-of-130) over his last three games, while throwing three touchdowns and three interceptions.
+- Over his last three games, Prescott has racked up 829 passing yards (276.3 per game) while connecting on 86 of 130 passes (66.2% completion percentage), with three touchdowns and three interceptions.

 Prescott's Dallas Teammates